atadataco/dagster-snowflake-local-quickstart/README.md

 ## Step 2: Viewing and monitoring assets

 When you materialize an asset, the object returned by your asset function is saved.
-Dagster makes it easy to save these results to disk, to blob storage, to a database, or to any other system.
-In this example the assets are saved to the file system.
-In addition to the asset materialization,  your asset functions can also generate metadata that is directly visible in Dagster.
+Dragster makes it easy to save these results to disk, blob storage, database, or to any other system.
+In this example, the assets are saved to the file system.
+In addition to asset materialization, your asset functions can generate metadata directly visible in Dragster.
 To view the materialization details and metadata, click on the "ASSET_MATERIALIZATION" event.
 In this example, the `hackernews_stories_word_cloud` asset materializes a plot that is saved to disk, but we also add the plot as metadata to make it visible in Dagster.

 <p align="center">
     <img height="500" src="https://raw.githubusercontent.com/dagster-io/dagster/master/docs/next/public/images/quickstarts/basic/step-2-5-asset-in-logs.png" />